 “The world is very different now.
 For man holds in his mortal hands the power to abolish all forms of human poverty and all forms of human life.
 And yet the same revolutionary beliefs for which our forebears fought are still at issue around the globe — the belief that the rights of man come not from the generosity of the state but from the hand of God.
 We dare not forget today that we are the heirs of that first revolution.
 Let the word go forth from this time and place, to friend and foe alike, that the torch has been passed to a new generation of Americans.”

-I love these words, and they still ring true today.
-As we look to the future, our country will prepare again to pass the torch to a new generation of Americans.
-Similarly, in the social sector, every leader must eventually leave his or her organization.
-Ideally, it should be through an intentional and positive process, such as a succession plan.
+Based on our work on executive transitions, the ideal scenario is an intentional and positive process, such as a succession planning.
 Some experts even suggest an organization’s overall health could be measured by how seamlessly it weathers an executive transition.
-Much like Kennedy suggested, in order for the social sector to continue its pace in abolishing poverty and other issues, it requires us to think ahead to ensure that we have the governance, plans and talent in place to ensure an effective transfer of power, knowledge and vision.
+Much like Kennedy suggested, in order for the social sector to continue abolishing poverty, improving quality of life and advancing democracy, we must plan ahead to ensure that we have the governance, plans and talent in place to ensure an effective transfer of power, knowledge and vision.